novex-ai/parallel-parrot/README.md

 - `pp.TokenLimitMode.RAISE_ERROR` (default) raises an error when the token limit of the context window is exceeded
 - `pp.TokenLimitMode.TRUNCATE` - automatically truncates the prompt in response to token limit errors.
 These are logged at the `logging.WARNING` log level.
+- `pp.TokenLimitMode.IGNORE` - ignore the error, returning `None` and logging a warning.

 ---